-Development within the Wivenhoe Neighbourhood Plan area to the north of the A133 must provide adequate school, health and other community facilities on the site at an early stage to serve this new community to mitigate any impact resulting from large scale development on the services and facilities in Wivenhoe.
+Any strategic housing or other large-scale development within the Wivenhoe Neighbourhood Plan area to the north of the A133 must provide adequate school, health and other community facilities on the site at an appropriate stage to serve this proposed new community to mitigate any impact resulting from large-scale development on the services and facilities in Wivenhoe.

-9 COUNTRYSIDE AND THE ENVIRONMENT
+9. COUNTRYSIDE AND THE ENVIRONMENT